r0han99/Computational-Astronomy/README.md

     ~ Abell 2744 Galaxy-Cluster

-This is a brief overview of how Astronomers around the world _Collect_, _Analyse_, and _Process_ the data to gain scientific knowledge.
+This is a brief overview of how Astronomers around the world _Analyse_, and _Process_ the astronomical data catalogues to gain scientific knowledge.

 Astronomy has quickly evolved from hand derived outlooks of classification into a sophisticated computational methods of classifying targets by just passing in the data.
 Over the decade the advancement in the computer science industry parallelly benefitted the astronomy field as well.